 How to Easily Create Your Semester Schedule in Google Calendar

 In this video, I will show you how to import a list of events into the Google Calendar from a simple Excel spreadsheet.
 You will learn how to create a new calendar and import a list of events from an Excel spreadsheet.
 It saves tons of time on manually entering events that are similar into Google calendar.
+Download our Excel spreadsheet, add your events to it, and upload them into your Google calendar in minutes.
 Happy planning!

 How to Easily Organize Your Calendar in My Study Life

 My Study Life is exactly what you need to organize a busy studying schedule.
 It has several important advantages.
 The structure of the application is simple and user-friendly.
 It took me half an hour to install it and set up my study schedule for two subjects.

 7 Tools to Reduce Distraction and Improve Concentration

 Internet contains answers to any question.
 Social media are full of all kinds of information, from breaking news to Game of Thrones reviews and to hot celebrity gossip.
 It’s so easy to postpone what you’ve been working on, just because a friend just shared the most adorable cat video on Facebook.